Stephanie & Laith's First Colony Inn Wedding

 While all weddings are special to me, this one was extra special because Stephanie's dad is my all-time favorite Sunday school teacher.
 Also, Stephanie's mom worked in our church when I was growing up and happens to be one of the sweetest, bubbliest people in existence.
 In short, I love these guys!

-So when they told me that Stephanie was planning to get married in the OBX and they wanted me to be their photographer I was over the moon.
+So when they told me that Stephanie was planning to get married in the OBX and they wanted me to be their photographer I was over-the-moon-level excited.

 I met Stephanie, her mom, and soon-to-be mother-in-law at the Front Porch Cafe in Kill Devil Hills to start planning their photography.
+They told me they wanted the wedding to be at the First Colony Inn in Nags Head, NC.
+The ceremony would be on the beach with tented reception on the lawn of the First Colony Inn.
 When Stephanie shared their love story with me I thought it sounded like something straight out of the movies.
 Stephanie's a writer in New York City and she tells their love story beautifully on their wedding website:

 "Like a wave crashing on the shore, neither one of them saw it coming—rather, only what was left behind.
 A fresh, sandy canvas on which to start brand new…together… In 2016, she was a writer, just doing her job, hired by a marketing firm to tell his story.
 And he had a story to tell.
 A little reluctant at first, he soon found himself comfortably relaying details of his life that, perhaps, had hardly ever been shared.
 For two days in Boston, Stephanie’s job was to get to know Laith—to help him reveal the events that made his life a success story, a story that might inspire others.
 It seems the more he shared, the deeper she fell.
 She had interviewed many before him.
 She knew the rules.
 Mixing business with pleasure was impossible.
 Laith, however, had not been made aware of these stipulations.
 And little did Stephanie know, he was falling just as hard.
 He wondered if perhaps maybe, after they finished working together, he might acquire this clever and charming writer’s personal phone number—should he play his cards right.